What is Oxfam doing to help?

 2.2 billion people do not have access to clean water at home.

-Every day, more than 800 children under 5 die from diarrhea caused by dirty water.
+Every day, more than 800 children under 5 die from diarrhoea caused by dirty water.

 2.3 billion people lack access to basic facilities like toilets.